Incoming Student FAQ

-No. Students may not change their room assignments prior to the academic year, or for the first three weeks of Autumn Quarter.
+No. Students may not change their room assignments prior to the academic year, or for the first two weeks of Autumn Quarter.
 You can learn more specific information about the room change process after your arrival.

 Room assignments are made based on the date of payment of students’ enrollment deposit.
 If you did not receive one of your choices of residence halls, there were no spaces left in those halls by the time that we arrived at applications with your date of payment of the enrollment deposit.
 While not everyone receives their first or second choice of residence, every effort was made to accommodate your preferences.
 Additionally, if you and another student mutually requested one another as roommates, your housing assignment was made based on the date that the latest of the two enrollment deposits was paid.
 We view a request for a roommate as a higher priority than a request for any particular residence hall.

 Late in August you will receive a bill for Autumn Quarter, which includes room and board fees.
 This bill is mailed from the Office of the Bursar.

 Please see the Bursar website for information about fees and charges on your student billing statement.

 A “new student” is any undergraduate student matriculating at the University of Chicago.
 New students include first-year and transfer students.

 For 2017-2018, new students may move into their residence halls on Saturday, September 16 beginning at 8 AM.

 No student may move into or occupy his or her assigned room before 8 AM on Saturday, September 16.
 If you are planning to arrive in Chicago before September 16, please make appropriate lodging reservations in the city in advance.

 Letters, magazines, and packages sent to students at the University should be addressed to the street address of the residence hall in which they reside.
 Building names or simply “University of Chicago” are not sufficient for the US Post Office, and mail addressed in this manner will be returned to sender.
 An address should read: